The 31 Most Common Menopause Symptoms

 The best indicator of menopause is the absence of menstruation for a continuous period of 12 months, known as "amenorrhea."
 When a woman has not had a menstrual period for 12 consecutive months, she is considered to have reached menopause.
 This is a clear and definitive marker that she has completed the transition from perimenopause to menopause.

-When are the worst symptoms of menopause?
+When are the worst symptoms of menopause and how does hormone therapy help?

 The timing and severity of menopausal symptoms can vary widely among women.
 While there is no one-size-fits-all answer, many women find that their menopausal symptoms are most intense during the perimenopausal stage, which is the transitional period leading up to menopause.
 Here are some key points about when menopausal symptoms tend to be most challenging: